Urartu: Origins

 Assyrian inscriptions of Shalmaneser I (c.
-1274 BC) first mention Uruartri as one of the states of Nairi, a loose confederation of small kingdoms and tribal states in the Armenian Highlands in the thirteenth to eleventh centuries BC which he conquered.
+1274 BC) first mention Uruatri as one of the states of Nairi, a loose confederation of smaller kingdoms and tribal states in the Armenian Highlands in the thirteenth to eleventh centuries BC which he conquered.
 Uruartri itself was in the region around Lake Van.
 The Nairi states were repeatedly subjected to further attacks and invasions by the Middle and Neo-Assyrian Empires, which lay to the south in Upper Mesopotamia ("the Jazirah") and northern Syria, especially under Tukulti-Ninurta I (c.
 1240 BC), Tiglath-Pileser I (c.
 1100 BC), Ashur-bel-kala (c.
 1070 BC), Adad-nirari II (c.
 900 BC), Tukulti-Ninurta II (c.
 890 BC), and Ashurnasirpal II (883–859 BC).

 Urartu reemerged in Assyrian language inscriptions in the ninth century BC as a powerful northern rival to the Neo-Assyrian Empire.
 The Nairi states and tribes became unified kingdom under King Arame of Urartu (c.
 860–843 BC), whose capitals, first at Sugunia and then at Arzashkun, were captured by the Assyrians under the Neo-Assyrian emperor Shalmaneser III.

 Urartologist Paul Zimansky speculated that the Urartians, or at least their ruling family after Arame, may have emigrated northwest into the Lake Van region from their religious capital of Musasir.
 According to Zimansky, the Urartian ruling class were few in number and governed over an ethnically, culturally, and linguistically diverse population.
 Zimansky went so far as to suggest that the kings of Urartu might have come from various ethnic backgrounds themselves.